ucsb-cs48/w20/_lab/lab01.md

 Mentor: Timothy Cook

+Meeting Time: lab01 <this could also be something like lec05 (for Lecture 5), or 01-17-2pm for an out-of-class-time meeting>

+Type of meeting: <can be one or multiple of [sprint planning, daily scrum, sprint review, retrospective, story time]>

 Team:  Anu Polisetty✓, Tobias Höllerer ✓, Chen Zhu ✓, Harlan Kringen ✗, Richa Wadaskar ✗

 </div>

 Taking attendance for today's lab, and making sure your name is on the flip chart with a ✓ or an ✗  is a portion of your group's grade for today's work.
-In addition to documenting this via a picture, please also use a simple log mechanism in your team's slack channel with this information.
-Your mentor will implement that with you.
+Please log all your meetings in Github in this fashion from now on.
+If the meeting is face-to-face, please submit a photo of the attendance taken, if the meeting is virtual, please submit a screenshot of your meeting tool of choice with the attendance information.

+**NOTE 1**: The first team member listed should be the 'lead' for this meeting, i.e. a team member who is responsible for recording meeting information this time (also called a 'scribe').
+In the future, this person likely called/coordinated the meeting.
+Meeting leads are different from project owner and Scrum master and we expect/require that this responsibility rotates among your team members!

-**NOTE**: Having a group member (or two) absent will not cause your group's grade to be reduced for this lab.
+**NOTE 2**: Having a group member (or two) absent will not cause your group's grade to be reduced.
 However you are require to *record* attendance in order for the group to get full credit for the lab.
+In the future, team members that cannot make it to a meeting should message their information to the meeting lead beforehand.

+In your github repository, you will structure the documentation of your meetings into 'sprints' (which are week-long unless you as a team decide on a different interval).

 <div class="grade" markdown="1">